 The KOHO Prepaid Card shares many similarities with the PC Money Account as you can use them to earn rewards on your online and in-store purchases.

 Both cards have no monthly fees and offer free ATM access, deposit protection and a zero liability policy.

-While PC Money Account doesn’t provide interest on balance, you will earn a 1.20% interest on your balance with the KOHO Prepaid Card.
+While PC Money Account doesn’t provide interest on balance, you will earn up to 2% interest on your balance with the KOHO Prepaid Card.

 Unlike PC Money Account, your purchases with a KOHO Prepaid Card can be rounded up to the nearest dollar and saved to your account automatically.
 With real-time data on your spending habits, the KOHO Prepaid Card helps you take more control of your finances.

 In addition, the PC Money Account has relatively higher fees than KOHO Prepaid Card as it charges 2.5% for foreign currency conversion and a $20 inactivity fee (per year).
 KOHO Prepaid card has a relatively low inactivity fee of $1 and a 1.5% FX fee which is even waivable with the KOHO Premium Prepaid Card.